mssfoobar/docs/docs/30_deployment/97-loadtest-RnR -Client.md

 ### AOH Cluster setup used for the test

-- Environment:                        	qa
+- Environment:                        	dev2
-- Cloud provider:                     	AWS
+- Cloud provider:                     	Proxmox
 - Number of Cores in the AOH cluster: 	24
 - Number of nodes for cluster:        	6
 - Size of RAM per cluster:            	1536GB
 - Size of RAM pre node:               	256GB
-- Storage class:                     	HDD
+- Storage class:                     	HDD, Max 500MBps, Max IOPS  288

 ## These are the test setup